Design and Performance of a Silicon Tungsten Calorimeter Prototype Module and the Associated Readout: Detector design

 Two layers of pixel sensors were inserted between the first and second pad segment (LGL0 and LGL1) and between the second and third segment (LGL1 and LGL2).
 The design of these layers is based on a prototype of a fully digital pixel calorimeter as described in \cite{de_Haas_2018}.

-The pixel layers use MIMOSA23 sensor chips from IPHC \cite{phase1}, which have a size of $19.52 \times 20.93\mathrm{mm^2}$.
-For each chip, $19.52 \times 19.52 \mathrm{mm^2}$ is occupied by the pixel matrix, consisting of $640 \times 640$ pixels.
+The pixel layers use MIMOSA23 sensor chips from IPHC \cite{phase1}, which have a size of $19.52 \times 20.93\; \mathrm{mm^2}$.
+For each chip, $19.52 \times 19.52\;\mathrm{mm^2}$ is occupied by the pixel matrix, consisting of $640 \times 640$ pixels.
 In this prototype, a pixel layer consists of four individual chips.
-The resulting lateral size of a pixel layer for this test is $38.4 \times 38.4 \mathrm{mm^2}$ with $1280 \times1280$ pixels.
+The resulting lateral size of a pixel layer for this test is $38.4 \times 38.4\;\mathrm{mm^2}$ with $1280 \times1280$ pixels.
 Each sensor has 640 discriminators, one per pixel column, which produces a binary readout.
 The threshold of the discriminators can be set externally and has been optimised to reach good sensitivity with low noise ($< 10^{-5}$ noise rate per pixel).
-The sensor is read out row by row, with a readout frequency of 1 MHz, resulting in a total readout time of 640~$\mu$s for the full sensor.
+The pixel sensors are controlled by a dedicated readout system \cite{Fehlker:2013dga}, which consists of two levels of FPGAs.
+The sensor itself is read out in a 'rolling shutter' mode, in which the pixel data are digitised and shipped row by row with a frequency of 1 MHz, resulting in a total readout time of 640~$\mu$s for the full sensor.
+We utilise a so-called 'full-frame readout', i.e.\ all digitised pixel values are read out independent of their value and no zero suppression is performed.
+The main tasks of the FPGAs are to multiplex and buffer the data before shipping them to a PC over Gigabit Ethernet.
+While the readout rate of the sensor is adequate for a test beam, a faster sensor will be needed for the final application in the FoCal.
+The ALPIDE chip~\cite{Mager:2016yvj} of the new ALICE inner tracking system is a clear candidate, which was still being developed at the time the data presented here were collected.

-The pixels sensors are connected to a readout system based on FPGAs that buffers the data and then ships it to a PC over a regular Ethernet connection \cite{Fehlker:2013dga}.
-As this data acquisition system was independent from the one for the pad sensors, data from the same events were synchronized between the two systems with a common event ID generated by a trigger counter.
+Because the data acquisition systems for the pixels and pads were independent, the data streams were synchronized between the two systems with a common event identifier generated by a trigger counter.